whatsmate/whatsmate.github.io/_posts/2017-04-14-send-whatsapp-group-message-vb.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to the main module file in your Console Application in Visual Studio.  <script src="https://gist.github.com/whatsmate/771af0c7ea8e4a40edac44f49a70e28c.js"></script>
 5. Customize the TODO lines in the VB program:
+   * Specify your gateway instance ID on line 10.
-   * Specify your Client ID and Client secret on lines 10 and 11.
+   * Specify your Client ID and Client secret on lines 11 and 12.
-   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 65.
+   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 66.
-   * Specify the group name (e.g. Happy Club) on line 66.
+   * Specify the group name (e.g. Happy Club) on line 67.
-   * Specify the content of the message on line 67.
+   * Specify the content of the message on line 68.
 6. Add the reference “System.Web.Extensions” by doing this:
    * Right-click on your project node in the Solution Explorer panel.
    * Choose “Add” -> “Reference…”